chirangaalwis/kubernetes-is/README.md

 # Kubernetes and Helm Resources for WSO2 Identity Server
-*Kubernetes and Helm Resources for container-based deployments of WSO2 Identity Server deployment patterns*
+*Kubernetes and Helm Resources for container-based deployments of WSO2 Identity Server deployment patterns.

-This repository contains Kubernetes and Helm resources required for,
+This repository contains Kubernetes and Helm resources required for,*

 * A clustered deployment of WSO2 Identity Server